 Length: 24 graduate-level credits.
 Complete coursework (Level I) and first year of teaching (Level II) in as little as 16 months.

-Level I Format — All courses may be taken entirely online.
-Some courses may also be available in a hybrid format on our campus in Virginia Beach.
+Level I Format — Courses are offered entirely online.
 All students will participate in 25 hours of practicum experience in a Virginia classroom.
 Additionally, at least one in-person seminar will be held on campus each semester as required by the VDOE (full details will be provided by the program advisor).

 Level II Format — Level II is one year in a full-time, paid teaching position at a public or accredited non-public school.
 Additional online coursework and mentorship take place during this time.